tongbao96/tongbao96.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 &emsp;🙋  I am currently studying for a Ph.D. at Nanjing University of Science and Technology 🏢 [NJUST](https://www.njust.edu.cn/), a member of📖 [IR&TM group](https://chengzhizhang.github.io).
-My research focus on 📝information extraction;This blog is mainly used to fork some  projects and methods related to information extraction for the continuous learning and progress.
-Those projects includes but are not limited to 🔹Named Entity Recognition(NER),🔸Relation Extraction(RE),🔺Text Classification(TC), and others in the field of text mining. 🙌Looking forward to communicate with researchers interested in these topics.🚀
+My research focus on information extraction and summarization.

+🙌If you are interested in information extraction and summarization, feel free to reach out for discussion and learning together.

 <!-- 🧠 Now:
 &emsp;&emsp;